-The MSc in Social Science of the Internet is an eleven-month residential Masters programme.
-In terms of both intake and focus it is highly multi-disciplinary, providing students from a wide variety of backgrounds with in-depth understanding of the social science concepts, theories and methods required to undertake rigorous empirical quantitative and qualitative research or policy analysis about the Internet.
+The MSc in Social Science of the Internet degree has a highly multi-disciplinary focus, providing students from a wide variety of backgrounds with an in-depth understanding of the social science concepts, theories and methods required to undertake research or policy analysis about the Internet.
 It is available as a full-time (1 year) or part-time (2 year) programme.

 The degree is designed for: